FiditeNemini/artcraft/README.md

 If you can use chat gpt to create the interface.
 ```

+## Branches

+- `main` - The main branch is the production source of truth.

+  Changes to main will automatically build, but will not auto-deploy to production.
+You'll have to promote changes to production using the Netlify control panel.

+  Merge your code to main frequently.
+If you have to have a long-lived set of changes, ask yourself whether it might be better to feature flag your code off and
+  land it to main rather than fight rebasing against the whole team.

+- `studio-staging` - The staging auto-deploy branch.

+  You do not ever need to interact with this branch.
+Changes to `main` will automatically be pushed to `studio-staging` and auto-deployed to
+  https://studio-staging.studio.storyteller.ai .
+You can test changes that have landed in `main` here before promoting them to production.

+- `studio-testing` - The testing branch.

+  Anyone can push their changes to this branch for testing in a production-like environment.
+Since it is built and hosted on https://studio-testing.studio.storyteller.ai ,
+  you won't face CORS issues, same-site cookie issues, or have to use a local development proxy.
+(This doesn't obviate the need for a development
+  proxy for fast development iteration, but is a fantastic way to test your changes in a "production-like" environment.)

+  Force push to this branch by using `git push -f origin studio-testing`

+## API Docs

+Server API docs live here: https://storyteller-docs.netlify.app/

 ## Local Testing & Development

 ### Set up `.env` and the Proxy Server